Higgins Building

 The Higgins Building is a proto-Modernist concrete framed building rendered in the Beaux-Arts style located in downtown Los Angeles, California.
 Completed in 1910 by owner Thomas Higgins, an Irish American, the 10-story building was originally used for office space.
 The Engineers and Architects were Albert C. Martin, Sr. and A.L.
 Haley.
-It has been designated as a historical monument by the City as Historic-Cultural Monument #873.
+It has been designated as a historical monument by the City as Historic-Cultural Monument #873, and was listed on the National Register of Historic Places in 2023.

 Although designed as an eight story high building, it was decided during the construction stage to add two additional floors in order to hold the reputation as being the highest building in the city centre.